FalconForceTeam/FalconFriday/0xFF-0081-Process_Injection_From_Untrusted_Process-Win.md

 ## Detection Blind Spots
-There are many different methods to perform process injection.
-This query only identifies process injection using the CreateRemoteThread method.
+There are many different methods to perform process injection that are not covered by Microsoft Defender for Endpoint.

 ## References